 You’ve decided to take your yoga practice to the next level by becoming a yoga instructor!
 The flurry of excitement you feel is exhilarating, but when it comes down to the admin side of things, your insides turn to a twist.
-Deciding where to go for your 200 hour yoga instructor training is difficult, and the temptation to imagine yourself in an exotic, eastern island can be overpowering.
+Deciding where to go for your 200-hour yoga instructor training is difficult, and the temptation to imagine yourself on an exotic, eastern island can be overpowering.

-For this reason, here we break down 5 reasons why you should do your yoga teacher training in Europe instead of Bali or India!
+For this reason, in this article, we break down 5 reasons why you should ditch Bali and India, and do your yoga teacher training in Europe!